Gini coefficient: Generalised inequality indices

 where p_{j} weights the units by their population share, and f(r_{j}) is a function of the deviation of each unit's r_{j} from 1, the point of equality.
 The insight of this generalized inequality index is that inequality indices differ because they employ different functions of the distance of the inequality ratios (the r_{j}) from 1.

+The Gini coefficient can not be expressed in this form, because the contribution due to each unit of population depends on the cumulative income of all lower-income units, not just on the income of that unit and the average income.

 Of income distributions

 Gini coefficients of income are calculated on a market income and a disposable income basis.
 The Gini coefficient on market income—sometimes referred to as a pre-tax Gini coefficient—is calculated on income before taxes and transfers.
 It measures inequality in income without considering the effect of taxes and social spending already in place in a country.
 The Gini coefficient on disposable income—sometimes referred to as the after-tax Gini coefficient—is calculated on income after taxes and transfers.
 It measures inequality in income after considering the effect of taxes and social spending already in place in a country.

 For OECD countries over the 2008–2009 period, the Gini coefficient (pre-taxes and transfers) for a total population ranged between 0.34 and 0.53, with South Korea the lowest and Italy the highest.
 The Gini coefficient (after-taxes and transfers) for a total population ranged between 0.25 and 0.48, with Denmark the lowest and Mexico the highest.
 For the United States, the country with the largest population among OECD countries, the pre-tax Gini index was 0.49, and the after-tax Gini index was 0.38 in 2008–2009.
 The OECD average for total populations in OECD countries was 0.46 for the pre-tax income Gini index and 0.31 for the after-tax income Gini index.
 Taxes and social spending that were in place in 2008–2009 period in OECD countries significantly lowered effective income inequality, and in general, "European countries—especially Nordic and Continental welfare states—achieve lower levels of income inequality than other countries."

 Using the Gini can help quantify differences in welfare and compensation policies and philosophies.
 However, it should be borne in mind that the Gini coefficient can be misleading when used to make political comparisons between large and small countries or those with different immigration policies (see limitations section).

 The Gini coefficient for the entire world has been estimated by various parties to be between 0.61 and 0.68.
 The graph shows the values expressed as a percentage in their historical development for a number of countries.